 Accommodations & Meals

-Oxford Academia programs are based at Pembroke College, where students and residential faculty stay in private singles or doubles, each with either bathrooms ensuite or on the hall.
+Oxford Academia programs are based at Oxford University College, where students and residential faculty stay in private singles or doubles, each with either bathrooms ensuite or on the hall.
 Faculty members reside with students throughout the program.
 We begin each day with breakfast at our college.
 Lunches are a combination of restaurants and picnics, and dinners are served in the historic college dining hall.
 Please note that lunches are not included in the tuition.

 Join a community of intellectually focused student peers, invested in personal and intellectual growth.
 Like you, they are curious about the world and eager to make their mark on it.
 Everyone attends Community Meeting each evening, where the group shares ideas, successes, and goals, and sets plans for the coming day.
 Become part of a community that supports and nurtures your interests, and make lasting friendships along the way.